stoneliuCS/fluid-oas/README.md

 ## Overview

-S.A.L.T is an embedded, functional _domain specific language_ for expressing type-safe HTTP APIs written in TypeScript through the OpenAPI specification.
+_Fluid-OAS_ is an embedded, completely functional _domain specific language_ for expressing type-safe HTTP APIs written in TypeScript through the OpenAPI specification.

 - No dependencies, use as is.
 - Write the most complex OpenAPI specification you want, use whatever framework you want.
 - Focus on core business logic, design systems in an _API-first manner_.
 - Leverage TypeScript's advanced type-system to get autocomplete and compile-time checks for building your OpenAPI specification.

-## Goals

-Normal OAS _DSLs_ either make the developers write decorators or objects that end up being very similar to writing JSON.
-This library takes it one step further by introducing _compile-time_ protections when writing specifications and also additionally abstracts over the entire specification through Objects.

-## Features

-- _Extensible_, the core architecture revolves around chaining methods on OAS specifications to better easily write, maintain, and modularize specifications.
-Under the hood, SALT leverges the TypeScript compiler to code-gen _Mixins_ to extend onto base class specifications.
-If there is a field missing or something that you want to utilize, it can be done with the _FunctionBuilder_ API.

-- _Great Development Experience_, write the least amount of code to express any OAS your team would like, all with help from the TypeScript Compiler.

 ## Schemas